 The Pag-asa Social Center Foundation Inc. is a duly registered non-profit non-governmental organization based in Brgy.
 Iruhin Central, Tagaytay City, Philippines.
 It is one of the social expressions of the Focolare Movement, a catholic lay association present in 182 countries all over the world.
-Through this social center, the Movement extends educational, basic medical and nutritional assistance as well other services to 470 children from 275 indigent families (as of September 2011) from different barangays in Tagaytay.
+Through this social center, the Movement extends educational, basic medical and nutritional assistance as well other services to 350 children from 230 indigent families (at present) from different barangays in Tagaytay.
 It also offers human and spiritual formation to its members with the end in view that they may be able to meaningfully and effectively contribute to their development in becoming self-sufficient, responsible and productive members of their family and the community.
 Through Pag-asa’s formation programs and the communitarian spirituality that the Focolare community tries to live and irradiate with and among them, it is hoped that each of these children and their families would find a closer relationship with God and with one another and in the process re-acquire their dignity as a humane person.

-ABOUT PAG-ASA SOCIAL CENTER FOUNDATION, Inc.
+ABOUT PAG-ASA SOCIAL CENTER FOUNDATION, INC.

 The Pag-asa Social Center Foundation Inc., one of the social expressions of the Focolare Movement , is a non-stock, non-profit, non-governmental organization established in 1997. as a response to the widespread poverty experienced by many people in Tagaytay.
 “Pag-asa” is a Filipino term which means “hope”.